Australia's 2020 Cyber Security Strategy

 The Australian Government is developing our nation’s next Cyber Security Strategy as part of its commitment to protecting Australians from cyber threats.

-The new strategy will be a successor to Australia’s landmark 2016 Cyber Security Strategy, which set out the Government’s 4 year plan to advance and protect our interests online backed by a $230 million investment.
+The new Strategy will be a successor to Australia’s landmark 2016 Cyber Security Strategy, which set out the Government’s 4 year plan to advance and protect our interests online backed by a $230 million investment.

-Australia’s 2016 Cyber Security Strategy
+2020 Cyber Security Strategy Industry Advisory Panel.

 The Government will respond to the Panel’s report in coming months through the release of the 2020 Cyber Security Strategy.